Podbrushkin/gephi-commander/README.md

 ## Download sample GML graphs

-Graphs used in examples: dolphins and football.
+Graphs used in examples: dolphins, football, polblogs.

 Examples below will work as-is if these graphs are somewhere in current directory.